 Use Free Patterns And Tutorials

 We love a free pattern and a free tutorial!
-Over the last few years we have provided lots of our own patterns for you for free and you will find many more from other designers.
+We love to give you guys our own patterns for free and you will find many more from other designers.

-On the blog we have started a series dedicated to our Top 10 Free Patterns which will give you a great starting place.
-We are going to be covering as many different items as we can so that you have a great resource available at the tips of your fingers.
+On the blog we have started a series dedicated to our Top 10 Free Patterns.
+We will be covering as many different items as we can so that you have a great resource available at the tips of your fingers.

 Make The Most Of Sales & Thrifting

 Get to know your favourite fabric stores and make sure to pay attention to when they have their sales.
-Sign up for any newsletters to make sure you are the first to know about their sales or special discount codes for loyal customers.
-We particularly love sewing pattern sales as these can be a great way to add to your pattern stash for a fraction of the cost.
+Sign up for their newsletters to make sure you are the first to know about their sales.
+We particularly love sewing pattern sales as these can be a great way to buy patterns for a fraction of the cost.

 Sales can be very very tempting but try to just buy what you really need, not just because it has been discounted.
 Having a list project you want to make and the fabric required can help before you head into a sale.